alphinside/example-wandb-trainer/README.md

 wandb: Synced 5 W&B file(s), 5 media file(s), 5 artifact file(s) and 1 other file(s)
 wandb: Find logs at: ./wandb/run-20220322_165209-173aitq9/logs
 ```

+4. The dumped model will be available at `./tmp` directory on your local working directory